Harsh-Pratap-Singh/leetcode/Readme.md

 to change the value without head we will just change teh val to next node val.
 - Time complexity : O(n)
 - Space complexity : O(n)

+### 112th Problem
+**Difficulty : medium**
+first i converted it to vector,compute it then convert it back to LL.
+OR simple reverse it then skip if it is min then cur max.
+- Time complexity : O(n)
+- Space complexity : O(n)